ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 {:create-new-pg}

-Perform the following steps to create an SPP PG:
+Create an SPP PG with the following steps:

 1. Go to **Shared processor pools** in the {{site.data.keyword.powerSys_notm}} user interface under **Compute**.
 2. Click **Pool placement groups** tab.